Sex

 The University also carries out an Equal Pay Review which analyses the pay of staff, identifying differences that exist between the sexes.

-Advice for managers or departments is available from the Human Resources Business Managers and the Equality & Diversity section.
+Advice for managers or departments is available from the Human Resources Business Managers and Equality, Diversity & Inclusion.